Monday, 31 December 2018

 Bangalore - Chikmagalur: Nothing new here to update.
 Great roads and the distance can easily be covered in 4 hours of sedate driving

-Chikmagalur - Mudigere - Kottigehara: Apart from the patchy roads in Hale mudigere and some culvert construction in Mudigere - Kottigehara stretch, roads are decent 2L roads
+Chikmagalur - Mudigere - Kottigehara: Apart from the patchy roads in Hale mudigere and some culvert construction in Mudigere - Kottigehara stretch, roads are decent double roads

 Kottigehara - Kalasa - Hornadu: Good to very good twisties.
 Distance on 48 kms covered in about 75 minutes.